thoughtbot/superglue/docs/requests.md

     Superglue -->> Server: Re-request with format JSON `/posts/new.json` activate Server
     Server -->> Superglue: `/posts/new.json` response
-    Superglue -->> Superglue: Save response or update current page Superglue -->> Browser: User on current page sees update deactivate Server
+    Superglue -->> Superglue: Save response
+    Superglue -->> Browser: User on current page sees update deactivate Server
     deactivate Superglue
   end
 ```

-If you provide a `pageKey` you can also target a different page in your store
-not visible to the user.
-Unlike `visit`, `remote` will not derive the target
-page key from the response.
-As long as the componentIdentifier from the
-response and target page is the same, `remote` will save and process the response
-to the provided `pageKey`.
+By default, `remote` derives a `pagekey` from the response to save the page.
+You can override this behavior and expliclity pass a `pageKey` option to target
+a different page in the store.
+If the user is not viewing the target page, they
+will not see an update.

 !!! warning
     The componentIdentifier from the page response **MUST** match the target page, otherwise